sorbet/sorbet/website/docs/runtime.md

 ---

 As we've mentioned before, Sorbet is a [gradual](gradual.md) system: it can be turned on and off at will.
-This means the predications `srb` makes statically can be wrong.
+This means the predictions `srb` makes statically can be wrong.

 That's why Sorbet also uses **runtime checks**: even if a static prediction was